-A Bachelor of Science in Aviation Technology program includes intensive training in mathematics and science, including physics, physiology, calculus and statistics, to provide a foundation for the aeronautics major.
+A Bachelor of Science in Aviation Technology program includes intensive training in mathematics and science, including physics, physiology, calculus and statistics, to provide a foundation for the major.
 Design and maintenance courses include hands-on lab components.
 Programs focusing on flight technology use simulators and aircraft in lab and training courses, and lead to an unrestricted commercial pilot certificate in addition to a bachelor's degree.
-Typical aviation courses include:
+Typical aviation courses are listed below.
+Prospective students with previous military service might be able to leverage their professional experience into credit for some of these courses:

 - Flight training